crustio/crust-wiki/docs/appsStorageIssue.md

 To address this, you may need to:

-## 1. Make sure not to upload too large files
+## 1. Recommending file size is smaller than 64G

 ## 2. Make sure IPFS is enabled